achyun/AHD-Subtitles-Maker/README.md

 AHD Subtitles Maker can get and save the ID3 tags (Synchronized Lyric). you can extract Synchronized Lyric to your project as subtitles track, work with it, and export it to another format as well.
 Also you can add a subtitles track as an ID3 tags (Synchronized Lyric) item and SAVE IT DIRECTLY INTO MP3 MEDIA FILE.

-Also, you can rip subtitles from Matroska files (.mkv) using AHD Subtitles Maker, with auto rip technology, rip mkv subtitle pictures (sub-pictures or Vobsub) in minutes !

 ## Features
 - Create the most common text-based subtitle formats in minutes without writing scripts !!.
 - Ability to generate and show WaveForm of loaded media to line subtitles perfectly with media audio.
 - Include AHD Customized Subtitles format, which allows to export and import user customized subtitles formats.
 - Edit subtitles using the mouse !! don't enter numbers if you want and edit subtitle timings using the TimeLine control.
 - Get access to mp3's ID3 Tag (Synchronized Lyrics) frames and manage them, load them to your project and save them to the same mp3 file.
-- OpenSubtitles.org integration, ability to search, download and upload subtitles from/to OpenSubtitles.org.
 - Use multi-tracks projects by storing subtitles data in subtitle tracks.
 - Use the time format (Second, Millisecond) to guarantee the most accuracy.
 - Translate subtitles using Google Translate® service.